Jonna Meredith joined BEFS in 2023, having previously conducted research in academia and the private sector.

 BACK

-Ilona joined BEFS in 2021 as Company Secretary and Business Administrator.
+Ilona joined BEFS in 2021 and is responsible for all operational matters.

 Ilona has extensive experience of operations and business administration, having spent 17 years in London working in politics, media and finance.
-Since moving to Scotland in 2014 she has gained further experience, predominantly in the public and charitable sectors, including the University of the Highlands and Islands and the National Trust for Scotland.
-Ilona joined BEFS in 2021, and is also Company Secretary.
+After moving to Scotland in 2014 she gained further experience, predominantly in the public and charitable sectors, including the University of the Highlands and Islands and the National Trust for Scotland.
+Having joined BEFS in 2021 as Company Secretary, her role has expanded to encompass HR, Finance, Governance and Membership.

 Email: derekr@befs.org.uk